-- Payoff: The payoff under a Par Forward contract works exact like that for a normal FX forward contract.
-The main advantage to Party B is the visibility of exact cash flows into the future by entering into this par forward.
-A illustration of the exchange is given further below.
-The Par forward rate is calculated as weighted average present value of the future cash flows.
-The Forward rate is adjusted so that the structure has zero NPV at the initiation of the trade. - Term: This product is scheduled to terminate on Scheduled Termination Date (Maturity Date).
+- Payoff: On the Settlement date, Party A pays/receives from Party B the gain/loss in the Base Currency (the deliverable currency), which is calculated as the difference between the NDF forward rate and the Fixing rate. - Term: This product is scheduled to terminate on Scheduled Termination Date (Maturity Date).
 It may terminate early (i) following certain defined events principally in relation to the underlying, or either you or Manufacturer (including default), provided that Manufacturer may, in certain cases, elect to adjust terms instead to account for the relevant event or (ii) at your request based on a valuation provided by Manufacturer.
 The amount owed on termination depends on market and liquidity conditions as well as the credit quality of the involved parties.
 This could have a material adverse effect on the return on the product compared to if it had continued to its full term.

-Key dates and values ()
+Key dates and values (#)